 What is Goiter?

 It is the enlargement of the thyroid gland and is caused due to deficiency of iodine, an important element responsible for thyroid hormone production.
-Presence of goiter can give rise to either of the conditions i.e. Hypothyroidism and Hyperthyroidism.
+Presence of goiter can give rise to either of the conditions i.e. cand Hyperthyroidism.

 Can your thyroid gland be affected with Cancer?